openimis/openimis-be-social_protection_py/README.md

 ## Validations and deduplication detection

+### Validations endpoint
 * This is handled by the POST endpoint 'api/social_protection/validate_import_beneficiaries'.
+* The endpoint is utilized within the upload workflow when a user uploads beneficiaries into a specific system.
 * The input required is identical to that of the POST endpoint 'api/social_protection/import_beneficiaries' (CSV file).
 * The endpoint heavily relies on schema properties.
 For instance, `validationCalculation` in the schema triggers a specific validation strategy.
 Similarly, in the duplications section of the schema, setting `uniqueness: true` signifies the need for duplication checks based on the record's field value.